MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 :::image type="content" source="../media/goals/org-okrs-tab.png" alt-text="Example showing a single organization's OKRs." lightbox="../media/goals/org-okrs-tab.png":::

-You can have as many teams and sub-teams as you wish under this org.
-That is, you can have teams such as Product & Engineering and have sub-teams such as R&D (research and development), QA (quality assurance), UX (user experience), Biz Ops, etc.
+You can have as many teams and subteams as you wish under this org.
+That is, you can have teams such as Product & Engineering and have subteams such as R&D (research and development), QA (quality assurance), UX (user experience), Biz Ops, etc.

 :::image type="content" source="../media/goals/team-structure.png" alt-text="Example showing a single organization's team structure." lightbox="../media/goals/team-structure.png":::